cbsinteractive/set-tfc-workspace-variables/README.md

 # Set TFC Workspace Variables

+This project is not longer maintained.
+Actively maintained alternatives include [cbsinteractive/create-tfc-workspace-variable-action][] and [cbsinteractive/update-tfc-workspace-variable-value-action][].

 A GitHub Action to create or update a set of Terraform Cloud workspace variables.

 ## Inputs